Portland Downtown Heliport

-Portland Downtown Heliport is a public heliport located in the Old Town Chinatown neighborhood in the northwest section of the city of Portland, Multnomah County, Oregon, United States.
-It occupies the roof of a 1989 parking garage located at the intersection of NW Naito Parkway and NW Davis Street, not far from the Steel Bridge over the Willamette River.
+Portland Downtown Heliport was a public heliport located in the Old Town Chinatown neighborhood in the northwest section of the city of Portland, Multnomah County, Oregon, United States.
+It occupied the roof of a 1989 parking garage located at the intersection of NW Naito Parkway and NW Davis Street, not far from the Steel Bridge over the Willamette River.

-The Downtown Heliport currently has the distinction of being Oregon's only public use heliport.
-It averages 99 aircraft operations per week.
+The Downtown Heliport closed in early 2025, and had the distinction of being Oregon's only public-use heliport.
+It averaged up to 99 aircraft operations per week.